seheon-oh/baygaud-PI/README.md

 ### Notes

 - The trailing number in `segmts_merged_n_classified.<index>/` is the **run index** you pass on the command line (e.g., `1`, `2`, …).
-- “N-Gauss” means the number of Gaussian components found at that pixel by the decomposition.
-- Error maps use the suffix `*.e.fits` and match the parameter maps one-to-one.